yas23cambridge/CUMTC/README.md

 postid - The MathOverflow questions ID from which the topic is derived. doc_arxivid - The ArXiv document ID associated with the judgement represented by the record. citationid - The citation sequence ID of the document doc_arxivid.
-This is used to identify a citated document in the set of all cited documents in the answer. subtopic - The subtopic id, a number that is the same as that in the corresponding "qid" attribute of the <s> tags in the topic file.
+This is used to identify a citated document in the set of all cited documents in the answer. subtopic - The subtopic id, a number that is the same as that in the corresponding "qid" attribute of the &lt;s&gt; tags in the topic file.

 Please note that relevant documents in the judgements are represented by their arxiv ID, which has been extracted from ArXiv metadata.
 Therefore, matching physical document filenames to judgements may require additional effort as this is dependent on the MREC distribution and file naming strategy.